PE-Susheel-Bhatt/TerraformScripts/WebApp Deployment/README.md

 ### **Usage :**

+**Things to keep in mind are :**

+1. We are using Azure BLOB as backend configuration, so you need to ensure the storage account and container mentioned in the backend configuration exists.
+2. Since we are using data block to fetch key vault secrets, where we store all our sensitive information.
+The key vault and the secrets should already exist.
+3. App service site config is configured using line number 22 to 26 under *"WebApp Deployment\terraform-modules\webapp\main.tf"* file.
+The application framework can be changed using these lines (ex: Java, Python, DotNet etc.)

 To run this example, simply follow to steps below:

-1. Navigate to terraform-resources folder, if the terminal is opened in *Linux Virtual Machine Deployment* directory, use :
+1. Navigate to terraform-resources folder, if the terminal is opened in *WebApp Deployment* directory, use :

 ```
   cd terraform-resources